The world has become a much more anxious place.

 He has developed powerful techniques for using breathing as a tool to help rapidly reduce states you don’t want (such as stress, anxiety, agitation, depression) and increase states you do want (feeling calmer, stronger, more energized or inspired).

-In the following extract from Greg’s new book, Purposeful Breathing (Exisle 2020), discover skills that blend Eastern traditions and Western science to give you access to the life-changing power of breathing and mental health exercises to help drop your anxiety levels by up to 30 per cent.
+In the following extract from Greg’s new book, Purposeful Breathing, discover skills that blend Eastern traditions and Western science to give you access to the life-changing power of breathing and mental health exercises to help drop your anxiety levels by up to 30 per cent.

 Breathing to overcome anxiety and panic